-On 1 April 2021, Lucia Calvosa was declared independent pursuant to the Corporate Governance Code.

-Emanuele Piccinno is independent pursuant to the Consolidated Law on Finance and Eni's by-laws.

-On 29 April 2021, Raphael Louis L. Vermeir was appointed also as Lead Independent Director.
+- On 1 April 2021, Lucia Calvosa was declared independent pursuant to the Corporate Governance Code. - On 17 February 2022, Emanuele Piccinno was declared independent pursuant to the Corporate Governance Code. - On 29 April 2021, Raphael Louis L. Vermeir was appointed also as Lead Independent Director.